saint-angels/saint-angels.github.io/_essays/running_log.md

 ## Day 29 03.04.2022
 My flatmate doesn't speak english much, so complex ideas are discussed with mechanical clacks of google translate accent.

 Girl who rented the room before me, took a table with her.
-For the foreseable future, the kitchen is my office space.
+For the foreseable future, the kitchen is my office.

 ![](/assets/images/running_log/03_04.jpg)